Cartilage Piercing Pain: How Much Does It Hurt?

 The person piercing your cartilage

 Who performs your cartilage piercing can make a difference in how much the pain you experience.
 A more experienced piercer will get the procedure done quicker, and will usually cause less pain because they know exactly where to pierce.

-It also depends on how roughly the piercer handles the needle and jewelry.
+It also depends on how roughly the piercer handles your tissue, the needle, and the jewelry.
 Ask around to find out what other people’s experiences have been with various local body piercers.

 How many piercings you get in the same procedure

 Obviously, if you double the number of piercings you get from one to two, then you will likely go through double the pain.
 Therefore, if you decide to get two cartilage piercings for example, prepare for a bit more discomfort compared to getting just the one.

 How your body responds to healing

 Over the next few days after the piercing, you will very likely experience at least some amount of pain, and this can vary widely depending on your own personal healing process.

-Things such as swelling, bruising, infections and the formation of piercing bumps can all affect pain levels.
+Things such as swelling, bruising, infection, and the formation of piercing bumps can all affect pain levels.

 Ways to Deal With the Pain